adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 we were spending up to several weeks zooming in on these micro details.
 We were shooting for perfect when there is no perfect.

-Don’t get me wrong, these details are important but when everything is a priority, *nothing* is.
+Don’t get me wrong, these details are important, details that our customers appreciated in the end, but when everything is a priority, *nothing* is.

 Also, when you have a huge array of features, a small team and are prone to